 What is Verification?

-Each year the federal government selects students who have completed the FAFSA application for verification.
-The verification process simply requires that the College review supporting documents to verify the information reported on the FAFSA for the parent(s), student, and spouse.
-Information that must be verified includes adjusted gross income, federal tax paid, untaxed income, child support paid, SNAP (food stamp) benefits, the number of family members in the household, the number of children in the household who are enrolled at least half-time in college, high school completion status, identity and statement of educational purpose.
+Each year, the federal government selects students who have completed the FAFSA application for verification.
+The verification process simply requires that the University review supporting documents to verify the information reported on the FAFSA for the parent(s), student, and spouse.
+Information that must be verified includes adjusted gross income, federal tax paid, untaxed income, child support paid, SNAP (food stamp) benefits, the number of family members in the household, the number of children in the household who are enrolled at least half-time in college, high school completion status, identity, and statement of educational purpose.

-MCPHS will not disburse federal, state, and institutional financial aid to a student’s account until the student completes the verification process.
+MCPHS University will not disburse federal, state, and institutional financial aid to a student’s account until the student completes the verification process.
 Failure to complete the verification process may result in cancellation of financial aid.
-The College reserves the right to verify any application that appears to contain discrepant information.
+The University reserves the right to verify any application that appears to contain discrepant information.